Exploring Stone Work in the Lyndeborough Hills

 1:00 pm to 3:30 pm

 When clearing fields for agriculture, early farmers used a variety of methods to dispose of glacial till.
 The French Road area in Lyndeborough provides examples of these methods, from the primitive to the sublime.
 Join Dave Butler and Ben Haubrich for a moderately strenuous, 2.5-mile exploration of the area.
 Wear waterproof footwear and dress for ticks, and meet at 1 p.m. on Russell Station Road at the turnout on the Greenfield/Francestown town line.
 The turnout is 0.4 miles east of the junction with East Road in Greenfield, and 3 miles west of the Francestown Turnpike in Francestown.
 Back by 3:30 p.m.
 This outing will take place rain or shine.
 However, a second date has been added (April 27) for folks who are daunted by Saturday’s rainy forecast.

 For more information, please contact Dave or Ben.

-Co-sponsored by the Harris Center for Conservation Education and the Piscataquog Land Conservancy, and the Francestown Land Trust.
+Co-sponsored by the Harris Center for Conservation Education, the Piscataquog Land Conservancy, and the Francestown Land Trust.